-How can I Avoid Making Mistakes at my New Job?
+How Can I Avoid Making Mistakes at My New Job?

 A new job can be stressful enough without worrying that you’re going to make errors.
 Everyone makes mistakes because no one is perfect.
 The best thing that you can do is to put forth your greatest effort to not make any.
 If you’re starting a new job, there are some simple things that you can try in order to avoid making mistakes.